microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 + Successfully convert the data to tabular format
 + Successfully perform statistical analyses on the data

-## BONUS - Data Visualization and BI
+## BONUS - Data Visualization and Business Intelligence
 > If you are in possession of a [Power BI license](https://docs.microsoft.com/en-us/power-bi/fundamentals/service-features-license-type), proceed into this bonus part of the challenge.

 Given the dataset exported in Challenge-05, what geographic areas have the lowest Flu vaccination rates?